 It originated in the summer of 1965 at home on Bainbridge Island, near Seattle, Washington.
 The first-ever, informal game of pickleball was played by two friends Joel Pritchard (a congressman from Washington) and Bill Bell (a prosperous businessman).

 They both were on vacation with their families and could not find the right equipment to kill the boredom.
 They are extempore and play with table tennis paddles on a badminton court.
 Eventually, as they enjoyed playing that new sport activity, another friend of theirs joined in.
 Together with Barney McCallum, three men decided on the game’s basic rules and kept on playing it.
 That was the moment of the invention of pickleball, a fun family sport.

 The first ever pickleball special court was constructed in 1967 and in 1972 Pritchard and his friends initiated a corporation for the growth of this sport.
 That corporation gained a good response from the public and in 1975-76 a Tennis magazine and National Observer wrote about this new racquet sport.
 The same year the first on-record tournament of pickleball was held in Tukwila, Washington D.C.
 Wooden paddles and a Wiffle ball were used for the tournament.

 The first ever rule book of pickleball was published by USAPA in 1984 which covered detailed rules and regulations of the sport.
 USAPA played a crucial role in the advancement and growth of pickleball.
-Till the late 1990s, there were major advancements in equipment and regulations of the sport including composite material paddles, and machine drilled balls.
+Until the late 1990s, major advancements in equipment and regulations of the sport included composite material paddles and machine-drilled balls.

 But that was in 2001 when pickleball got major recognition and was included in the Arizona Senior Olympics.
 By 2003 pickleball was officially played in 10 American states, and 150 professional courts.
 In 2005 pickleball was included in the National Senior Games Association for the first time.